 Wrap thread at base of bead to snug in, then wrap thread back to hook bend.
 Tie in rubber leg material to form paired tails.
 Secure a length of tinsel near tail and spiral with overlapping turns up to just behind bead.
 This is when it is nice to have a rotary vice.
 Leave a small piece of tinsel to form the wing cover.
-Wrap peacock herl to form a thorax 1-5 to 2 times size of bead head, then pull over remaining tinsel to form a wing cover.
+Wrap peacock herl to form a thorax 1-5 times size of bead head, then pull over remaining tinsel to form a wing cover.
 Place a length of rubber leg material to form a set of legs on the far side of nymph and a similar length on the near side and secure with no more than three wraps of thread between the legs.
 Tie 4 to 5 half hitches with a half hitch tool just behind the bead.
 Trim tails and legs, then coat tinsel on abdomen with clear hard as nails finger nail polish.

 To better protect the opal tinsel from tearing, counter wrap abdomen with fine gold wire after wrapping tinsel.
 Both the gold wire and hard as nails protect the tinsel when hook is removed from fish with forceps.